based2/KB/network/ip_filter.md

 block from any to 18.201.203.167
 # https://www.abuseipdb.com/check
 block from any to 18.202.147.76
+# uBlock mediametrie.com auth.estat.com
+block from any to 18.202.189.198
 # https://www.abuseipdb.com/check
 block from any to 18.203.246.101
 # https://github.com/eset/malware-ioc/tree/master/grandoreiro